Is It Okay to Partially Replace Your Central A/C System? | Lakeside Heating & Air Conditioning

 Even if you do manage to somehow get your mixed-and-matched A/C system working, you might not be able to benefit from your A/C equipment warranty for either unit.
 Most warranties specify that both the indoor and outdoor halves of a central A/C system are to be purchased and used as a single unit.
 As a result, using different halves could automatically void your warranty for both halves, leaving you on the hook for any repair costs that could have been taken care of by your warranty.

 In short, partially replacing your central A/C system could make you lose out on energy efficiency, long-term performance and any savings you were looking for.
 If you need new cooling equipment for your home, then it’s best to replace the entire system instead of gambling on a partial replacement.
-For a free estimate on your next A/C system installation, don’t hesitate to fill out our contact form.
+For a free estimate on your next A/C system installation, don’t hesitate to contact us.